 Susan A. Berland is entering her 20th year in elected office in 2021.
-Susan was first elected to the Suffolk County Legislature, 16th Legislative District on November 7, 2017 and took her oath of office to serve a second term on January 2, 2020.
+Susan was first elected to the Suffolk County Legislature to represent the 16th Legislative District on November 7, 2017 and took her oath of office to serve a second term on January 2, 2020.
 On November 18, 2020, Susan was elected to be majority leader of the legislature by her colleagues in the Democratic Caucus.
 The 16th Legislative District encompasses the areas of Brentwood, Commack, Deer Park, Dix Hills, East Northport, Elwood, Melville, North Bay Shore and South Huntington.

-Susan was named Chair of the Veterans & Consumer Affairs Committee, Chair of the Budget & Finance Committee, Vice Chair of the Economic Development Committee and a Member of the Education & Labor; Fire, Rescue, EMS & Emergency Preparedness; Government Operations, Personnel, IT & Housing; Parks & Recreation; Public Safety; Public Works, Transportation & Energy and Ways & Means Committees.
+Susan serves Chair of the Veterans & Consumer Affairs Committee, Chair of the Budget & Finance Committee, Vice Chair of the Economic Development, Planning & Housing Committee and a Member of the Education & Labor; Fire, Rescue, EMS & Emergency Preparedness; Government Operations, Personnel, Information Tech & Diversity; Public Safety; Public Works, Transportation & Energy and Ways & Means Committees.

 Prior to being elected to the Suffolk County Legislature, Susan served as a member of the Huntington Town Board from 2001 until 2017.

 As Legislator, Susan has worked to address the pressing issues facing the 16th Legislative District and Suffolk County at large.
 As she has done over the course of her career in public service, Susan strives to improve the quality of life of the constituents that she represents.
 She has distinguished herself as an effective advocate for our entire community.